intermezzOS/book/second-edition/src/hello-world/setting-up-a-project.md

 When we don't include the standard library, then we're missing one important
 thing: if we `panic!`, Rust wants to call a callback before aborting.
 This is that callback.
 All we do is abort our program.

+The `extern crate` line will set up our bootloader, that is, the code that loads our OS after the computer starts up.
+We'll talk more about this later.

 Other than that, this is boilerplate.
 We'll talk about this stuff more when we actually do something on panics; for now, don't worry about it.